myselfBZ/go-redis-clone/README.md

   - `INCR` – atomically increment an integer value
   - `DECR` – atomically decrement an integer value
   - `INCRBY` – atomically increment an integer value by a given amount
-  - `INCRBY` – atomically decrements an integer value by a given amount
+  - `DECRBY` – atomically decrements an integer value by a given amount
   - `PING` – server liveness check

 - **TTL Handling**